nightlyds/matrix-encryption/README.md

 ### LEARNING
 The first stage of the encryption is a language alphabet and a language name, the first one is the object which will has some special characters in the future, the second one is for start point of these special characters.

 You can open file [modules/characters_keys.py](https://github.com/nightlyds/matrix-encryption/blob/main/modules/characters_keys.py) and have a look at this algorithm.
 That`s just building object from the language alphabet with their unique characters (in this case: it is simple numbers).
-I was thinking about a binary tree algorithm, but I change my mind on another method that looks like:
+I was thinking about a binary tree algorithm, but I change my mind on another method that looks like [Algorithm](https://github.com/nightlyds/matrix-encryption/blob/main/learning_files/algorithm.jpg):

 ![ALGORITHM PHOTO](https://cdn1.savepice.ru/uploads/2021/1/22/49b6be6f983b6523a3183101825082e7-full.jpg)